 Nick Cain: Chattering refs led to Hartley’s disgrace

-Dylan HartleyThere is no escaping the fact that 's sending-off at Twickenham in the final last weekend cost the chance of being crowned champions for the first time.
+Dylan HartleyThere is no escaping the fact that ‘s sending-off at in the last weekend cost the chance of being crowned champions for the first time.
 Given that Hartley is a serial offender when it comes to indiscipline, and tragically for the player and his club still has problems keeping his hair-trigger temper in check, it is logical to assume that he will probably be relieved of the Saints captaincy before the start of next season.

 The only hitch with that assumption is that neither the inner sanctums of rugby clubs – nor their fans forums – are always logical places.
 For instance, the views on the official website, and on the unofficial ‘Come On You Saints’ message board, were wildly conflicting in their attitude towards Hartley this week.